She told me to jump, so I did.

 Letting go of negative and toxic relationships can take a leap of faith, especially when we know we absolutely HAVE to walk away from it, but just cannot seem to take the first step.

 Friendships as an adult have been difficult at times as well.
 In a previous post I talked about attracting what you give away, I sure did a lot of that in my 20’s.
-I was in pain, from a messed up, difficult father relationship and from a failed marriage.
-I was failing at a lot of things back then, and I had no idea how to find positive friendships or build good family relationships.
+I was in pain, I was failing at a lot of things back then, and I had no idea how to find positive friendships or build good family relationships.
 I did not have the skills but I did find Chris, or he found me, who in my eyes, saved me.
 There are so many experiences that fill in between the high points and lines, some traumatic, but most amazing in my time with Chris.
 Chris was another leap of faith.

 In my 20’s and early 30’s I worked like hell to read everything I could afford to buy about surviving obstacles, overcoming, reaffirming, and opening the doors back into the world.
 I taught myself how to say no, how to logically think things through — forward and backward, how to be a good mother, a good wife, and what to do with these excess thoughts in my head.
 I was growing, through experience and maturity but struggling to keep my head above water at times.
 I had certain books that I used as guidebooks for my life.